Skip to content

 Methodology

-Computes futures P&L as (exit minus entry) divided by entry, multiplied by position size, minus two-sided fees.
-Liquidation distance equals 1 divided by leverage ratio.
+Computes futures profit and loss as (exit minus entry) divided by entry, multiplied by position size, minus trading fees charged on both the entry notional and the exit notional.
+Liquidation distance equals 1 divided by the leverage ratio.

 Frequently Asked Questions